aiskoa/Portfolio/posts/en/java-crud.md

 # Java CRUD

-<h1 align="center">☕ JAVA CRUD Alumnos ☕</h1>
+<h1 align="center">☕ JAVA CRUD Students ☕</h1>
 <p align="center">
-  Java CRUD para la inscripción, edición y eliminación de alumnos de una escuela, esta inscripción funciona con base de datos MySQL.
-Usando NetBeans
+  Java CRUD for the enrollment, editing and deletion of students from a school, this enrollment works with a MySQL database.
+Using NetBeans

 ### Login
   ![Javacrud](https://raw.githubusercontent.com/Rawierdt/java-crud-alumnos/main/src/resources/img/login.png)